-an ordaning an annument of neopost and napport Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Patterns of classroom interactions, both between the teacher and students and among students, are mostly negative, inappropriate, or insensitive to students' ages, cultural backgrounds, and developmental levels.
+Elements: • Teacher interaction with Unsatisfactory Basic Proficient Distinguished students • Student interactions with other students Patterns of classroom interactions, both between the teacher and students and among students, are mostly negative, inappropriate, or insensitive to students' ages, cultural backgrounds, and developmental levels.
 Interactions are characterized by sarcasm, put-downs, or conflict.
 Teacher does not deal with disrespectful behavior.
 Patterns of classroom interactions, both between the teacher and students and among students, are generally appropriate but may reflect occasional inconsistencies, favoritism, and disregard for students' ages, cultures, and developmental levels.
 Students rarely demonstrate disrespect for one another.
 Teacher attempts to respond to disrespectful behavior, with uneven results.
 The net result of the interactions is neutral, conveying neither warmth nor conflict.
-Teacher-student interactions are friendly and demonstrate general caring and respect.
+Classroom interactions, between teacher and teacher-student interactions are friendly and demonstrate general caring and respect.
 Such interactions are appropriate to the ages of the students.
 Students exhibit respect for the teacher.
-Inter- actions among students are generally polite and respectful.
+Interactions among students are generally polite and respectful.
 Teacher responds successfully to disrespectful behavior among students.
 The net result of the interactions is polite and respectful, but impersonal.
 Classroom interactions among the teacher and individual students are highly respectful, reflecting genuine warmth and caring and sensitivity to students as individuals.
 Students exhibit respect for the teacher and contribute to high levels of civil interaction between all members of the class.
 The net result of interactions is that of connections with students as individuals.
-2c: Managing Classroom Procedures